jatupan1989/boomjum1989/Blocking-javascript-execution-reliably-in-Chromium-based-browsers.md

+_[Posted here because Hacker News post are limited to 2000 characters, and I didn't want to truncate the text]_

 There is an unfortunate myth still going on out there which can be resumed as follow:

 "It is not possible to reliably block javascript execution in [Chromium-based browser]".